Anne Weying

 She-Venom (Anne Weying) is a fictional character appearing in American comic books published by Marvel Comics.
 She is the ex-wife of Eddie Brock.
 She is the first character who goes by the She-Venom identity, and she is also colloquially referred to as the Bride of Venom.

 Michelle Williams portrays the character in Sony's Spider-Man Universe films Venom (2018) and Venom: Let There Be Carnage (2021).

 Publication history

 Anne Weying first appeared in The Amazing Spider-Man #375 (March 1993), and was created by writer David Michelinie and artist Mark Bagley.

-Anne made her first cameo appearance as She-Venom in Venom: Sinner Takes All #2 (September 1995), and her first full appearance was in Venom: Sinner Takes All #3 (October 1995).
+Weying made her first cameo appearance as She-Venom in Venom: Sinner Takes All #2 (September 1995), and her first full appearance was in Venom: Sinner Takes All #3 (October 1995).
 She was created by writer Larry Hama and artist Greg Luzniak.

 She is the first character who goes by the She-Venom identity, preceding Patricia Robertson.